December in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Museum of Life under Communism

 Location: Muzeum życia w PRL, Piękna 28/34 Street, next to Plac (Square) Konstytucji (city center).
 December 24: 10 am – 2 pm, December 25, 26: closed.
-The Museum presents how people used to live during communist times in Poland.
-There are a few different sections where you can experience propaganda, lifestyle, politics or ordinary day from times.
+The Museum presents how people lived during communist times in Poland.
+There are several sections where you can experience propaganda, lifestyle, politics, or an ordinary day from different eras.
 The exhibition has descriptions in Polish and English.
 There is also an audio guide available in English (to be downloaded on the phone).
 More in English about the Museum.

 An outdoor ice skating rink in Praga